Mazatech/mazatech-website/index.md

-## AmanithVG<a class="jumptarget" name="amanithvg_section"></a>
+## AmanithVG <a class="jumptarget" name="amanithvg_section"></a>

-[AmanithVG](http://mazatech.com/amanithvg) is our commercial implementation of [OpenVG 1.1](https://www.khronos.org/openvg/), the application programming interface (API) for hardware accelerated 2D vector and raster graphics, created by the [Khronos](https://www.khronos.org) group.
-AmanithVG implements two different rendering backends: SRE (pure software) and GLE (OpenGL\|ES aided) in order to provide the highest rendering quality at top speed on any device.
+[AmanithVG](http://mazatech.com/amanithvg) is a 2D vector graphics library that implements [OpenVG 1.1](https://www.khronos.org/openvg/), the standard, royalty-free, cross-platform API for hardware accelerated 2D vector and raster graphics, created by the [Khronos](https://www.khronos.org) group.
+AmanithVG comes with two different rendering backends: SRE (pure software) and GLE (OpenGL\|ES aided) in order to provide the highest rendering quality at top speed on any device.
-The library is pure ANSI C99 and depends only on very few standard libc functions.
+The library is witten in pure ANSI C and depends only on a very limited set of standard libc functions, that could be mapped on custom functions too.

 The [AmanithVG Evaluation SDK](http://www.mazatech.com/downloads/amanithvg_v4_0_0_968_eval.zip) is available for download and includes: